wso2/docs-is/en/docs/administer/configuring-hazelcast.md

 # Configuring Hazelcast

-## Configuring Hazelcast

 WSO2 products use [Hazelcast](../../administer/clustering-overview) as
 its default clustering engine.

+## Configuring advanced use cases

 The following configuration must be placed in the ` <IS_HOME>/repository/conf/deployment.toml ` file to enable advanced cases.